gvwilson/sensibleadventures/cloudherd/new.md

 wondered dully for a heartbeat whether she might fall into the forest again, and then she was asleep.

+*The forest knew she was there.
+But no, that wasn't right.
+It didn't know things, not like people did.
+It was aware of her, but only sometimes, just like she was only aware of the little toe on her right root when she stopped to think about it.*

+*It was aware of her now.
+It was easier when she was asleep.
+Her own thoughts didn't fight to stay together then.
+But what a strange idea that seemed, 'her own thoughts'.
+It was like looking at a school of fish and seeing only birds, or looking at a million snowflakes dancing on the wind and not seeing the storm.
+It was like saying you could see the trees, but where was the forest?
+Why had she been afraid of losing herself?
+Why had she been afraid?*

+A gentle hand shook her awake.
+It took her a moment to realize where she was and who she was, and another moment to realize that the face in front of her belonged to a troll.

+She sat up suddenly.
+Thokmay and Kulbinder were fast asleep on the duff a stride away.
+The young prince was on his side, his arm thrown over the tiger's shoulder as if Kulbinder was a giant stuffed toy.

+"Can you understand me?"
+Noxy asked the troll uncertainly.

+She nodded.
+"Well enough," she said.
+She studied Noxy with curious brown eyes.
+"You were losing yourself again."

+Noxy nodded, fear finally rising in her throat.
+"I thought I was dreaming.
+But I wasn't, was I?"

+The troll shook her head.
+"The forest isn't a good place for humans.
+But *he* thinks you might be different."
+She cocked her head to the side.
+"Are you?"

+Noxy didn't have to ask to know that 'he' was Linger.
+"I don't know."
+She shivered.
+"I don't want to be different."

+The troll smiled sadly.
+"We don't get to decide that.
+All we get to decide is what we do with our differences."

+Whatever else she might have said was cut off by something crashing through the trees nearby.
+A chorus of hoots and howls erupted, and then something screamed.

+Noxy scrambled to her feet as a second scream split the air.
+The troll who had been speaking to Noxy lunged forward a pace as if to join the fight.

+"What's happening?"
+Thokmay demanded, his hand reaching for the sword that wasn't there.

+"How dare he?
+How *dare* he?"
+The troll who had been speaking to Noxy rocked forward and back.
+"How *dare* he?"

+"What?
+Who is it?"
+Noxy asked.

+The troll bared her teeth.
+"It's him.
+It's Dragger.
+And he's brought his troop of dregs and misfits with him.
+Do you hear me?" she shouted into the trees, pounding the ground with her fists.
+"Dregs and *misfits*!"
+Unable to contain herself any longer, she lunged into the forest.

+"Your Highness!"
+The trio spun around as Ulfmaerr burst out of the bushes behind them.
+He paused a heartbeat to catch his breath.
+"Your Highness, quickly, we must flee."

+"Run?
+Again?" the prince asked bitterly.

+"Yes," Ulfmaerr said urgently.
+"The trolls will hold them here while we---"

+And then the battle was upon them.
+A troll almost as big as Noxy exploded out of the trees.
+Before she could move, another dropped from the branches above to block its way.
+The two creatures grappled with each other, biting and snarling as they hit each other, each trying to get a grip on the other's throat.

-She woke to shouts and howls.
-Eerie green-white light billowed out of the end of Ulfmaerr's staff like smoke.
-The magician snapped the staff left, right, and left again to keep the circle of trolls pressing around him at bay.
-Thokmay was pulling her up to her feet, yelling that they had to get moving.
+Ulfmaerr shouted a command.
+Eerie green-white light billowed out of the end of his staff like smoke.
+The magician snapped the staff left, right, and left again to keep the trolls pressing around them at bay.
+One got past him and knocked Thokmay to the ground.
+Noxy pulled him to his feet.
 Kulbinder lunged past them at a troll brandishing a heavy stick that had dropped out of the branches.
 The club bounced off the tiger's shoulder an instant before he sunk his teeth deep into the troll's leg.
-The hairy creature shrieked and batted at Kulbinder with his stick, but the tiger was already gone.
+The hairy creature shrieked and batted at Kulbinder with his stick, but the tiger had already pounced on another enemy.

+The troll who had woken Noxy dropped to the ground in front of her, the fur on her shoulder matted with blood.
+"Go!" she ordered, pushing Noxy toward the trees.
-"Come on!"
-Thokmay yelled again, pushing her toward the trees as two more trolls swung down to the ground.

-Noxy pulled up short.
-Thokmay pushed her forward again.
+Noxy pulled up short as two more trolls swung down to the ground.
+The troll behind her pushed her forward again.
 "They're on our side!"
-Even as he spoke, the two newcomers threw themselves into the fight behind them.
+Even as she spoke, the two newcomers threw themselves into the fight.

-"What's happening?"
-Noxy shouted.

-"It's Dragger!"
-Kulbinder snarled as he chased a troll past them into the trees and doubled back to slash another's leg with his claws.
+"No!"
+Kulbinder snarled, slashing at a leg with his claws.
+"We stay together!"
-"We'll hold them off---get out of here!"

-But that was easier said than done.
-Within moments Noxy and Thokmay were lost in the darkness beneath the pines.
+But they couldn't.
+Dragger's trolls kept coming, wave after wave, pushing Linger's loyalists back.
+Ulfmaerr threw bursts of sticky light at those nearest him, but even that wasn't enough to hold them back.
+Within moments Noxy and Thokmay had been driven into the darkness beneath the pines.
 Branches slapped their faces as they fumbled their way forward, and roots seemed to clutch at their feet.

 "I can't see a thing," Noxy said.